-The idea of paying more taxes may not sound appealing, but the ultimate goal of the government is to serve the people.
+The idea of paying more taxes may not sound appealing, but the government’s ultimate goal is to serve the people.
 Arguably, how effectively it does this can vary, but that is the ultimate mission.
 The more the government collects, the more opportunities it has to benefit its citizens and increase a country’s standard of living (more on that later).

 What About Everyone Else?

 As we’ve now seen, the stock market benefits companies, investors, and the government, but what about everyone else?
-The stock market and the economy go hand in hand, and what’s right for the stock market is usually good for the economy.
-The ways in which the stock market impacts the economy and, therefore, every person in the country is incredibly complex and wide-ranging.
+The stock market and the economy go hand in hand, and what’s suitable for the stock market is usually good for the economy.
+How the stock market impacts the economy and, therefore, every person in the country is incredibly complex and wide-ranging.
 The stock market has a ripple effect that impacts every job, industry, and person.
 Two areas where we can see this most clearly are the standard of living and employment.

 Standard of Living and the Stock Market

 The existence of the stock market leads to an increased standard of living.
-Companies have access to more capital, which allows them to create more and better goods and services, increase their size, and hire more people.
-The more jobs there are, the higher the number of people who can make a living and spend the money they earn on other industries, therefore creating even more jobs.
+Companies have access to more capital, creating more and better goods and services, increasing their size, and hiring more people.
+The more jobs there are, the higher the number of people who can make a living and spend their money on other industries, therefore creating even more jobs.
 These improved products and services have an enormous impact on our standard of living.

 The standard of living is also increased thanks to more money coming into the government.
 A government with more spending power can improve the standard of living in that country by putting in place social safety nets, providing essential services, putting in place rules and regulations to protect citizens, etc. To better understand this concept, let’s look at the role of the government in the United States.

-There’s also the direct benefits people receive from the U.S government, including the six major entitlement programs; Social Security, Medicare, Medicaid, food stamps, welfare, and unemployment.
+The direct benefits people receive from the U.S government include the six major entitlement programs; Social Security, Medicare, Medicaid, food stamps, welfare, and unemployment.
 According to a Pew Research Center survey, “71% of adults are part of a household that has benefited from at least one of these six programs”.
 That’s almost three in four adults.
-These programs increase many people’s standard of living by allowing them to retire, buy food, receive medical care, etc.
+These programs increase many people’s living standards by allowing them to retire, buy food, receive medical care, etc.

 The stock market also increases the standard of living by providing a means for people to save for retirement.
 Pension plans and tax-advantaged retirement savings plans, such as 401(k)s, are invested in the stock market.
 These plans use the stock market to help investors save for retirement.
 Without these retirement savings plans, saving for retirement would be much harder, and many people would have to work longer or not retire at all.